riptano/cdm/README.md

 # Cassandra Data Manager

 Tool for installing cassandra datasets.
+This is not a bulk loader.
+It is intended to be used as a tool for learning and demonstration purposes.

 This repository contains the cdm tool only.
 Other repositories in this repo contain the actual datasets.